drhsqlite/fossil-mirror/skins/README.md

    5. Type "make" to rebuild.

+See the [custom skin documentation](../www/customskin.md) for more information.

 Development Hints
 -----------------

-One way to develop a new skin is to copy the baseline files (css.txt, details.txt, footer.txt, and header.txt) into a working directory $WORKDIR then launch Fossil with a command-line option "--skin $WORKDIR".
+One way to develop a new skin is to copy the baseline files (css.txt, details.txt, footer.txt, header.txt, and js.txt) into a working directory $WORKDIR then launch Fossil with a command-line option "--skin $WORKDIR".
 Example:

         cp -r skins/default newskin
         fossil ui --skin ./newskin

 When the argument to --skin contains one or more '/' characters, the appropriate skin files are read from disk from the directory specified.
-So after launching fossil as shown above, you can edit the newskin/css.txt, newskin/details.txt, newskin/footer.txt, and newskin/header.txt files using your favorite text editor, then press Reload on your browser to see immediate results.
+So after launching fossil as shown above, you can edit the newskin/*.txt files using your favorite text editor, then press Reload on your browser to see immediate results.